Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 ## Overview

-This sample shows how a .NET Core MVC Web app that uses [OpenID Connect](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign in users and use Azure AD [App Roles](aka.ms/approles) for authorization.
+This sample shows how a .NET Core MVC Web app that uses [OpenID Connect](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-openid-connect-code) to sign in users and use Microsoft Entra ID [App Roles](aka.ms/approles) for authorization.
 [App Roles](aka.ms/approles), along with Security groups are popular means to implement authorization.

-This application implements RBAC using Azure AD's App roles & Role Claims feature.
-Another approach is to use Azure AD Groups and Group Claims, as shown in [WebApp-GroupClaims](../../5-WebApp-AuthZ/5-2-Groups/README.md).
-Azure AD Groups and [App Roles](aka.ms/approles) are by no means mutually exclusive; they can be used in tandem to provide even finer grained access control.
+This application implements RBAC using Microsoft Entra ID's App roles & Role Claims feature.
+Another approach is to use Microsoft Entra groups and Group Claims, as shown in [WebApp-GroupClaims](../../5-WebApp-AuthZ/5-2-Groups/README.md).
+Microsoft Entra groups and [App Roles](aka.ms/approles) are by no means mutually exclusive; they can be used in tandem to provide even finer grained access control.

 Using RBAC with App roles and Role Claims, developers can securely enforce authorization policies with minimal effort on their part.

-- A Microsoft Identity Platform Office Hours session covered Azure AD App roles and security groups, featuring this scenario and this sample.
+- A Microsoft Identity Platform Office Hours session covered Microsoft Entra app roles and security groups, featuring this scenario and this sample.
 A recording of the session is is provided in this video [Using Security Groups and App roles in your apps](https://www.youtube.com/watch?v=LRoc-na27l0)

-For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).
+For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](http://go.microsoft.com/fwlink/?LinkId=394414).

 ## Scenario